 How to Grow Bupleurum

 Seed germination can be capricious, but starting the herb from seed is the most common method.
-Sow seed in a well-draining, prepared garden bed when soil temperatures are at least 60 degrees Fahrenheit (16 C.).
+Sow seed in a well-draining, prepared garden bed when soil temperatures are at least 60 degrees F. (16 C.).
 Surface sow and cover with a light dusting of soil.

 Keep moderately moist until germination, usually in 14 days.
 Thin plants until they are spaced 12 inches apart (31 cm).
 In frost-free zones, divide the plant in spring.

 Bupleurum needs little extra food and has few insect and pest issues.
-As a cut flower it lasts for 7 to 10 days.
+As a cut flower it lasts for seven to ten days.
 This lovely plant is underused but the care of bupleurum plants is relatively easy and low maintenance.

 Disclaimer: The contents of this article are for educational and gardening purposes only.
 Before using ANY herb or plant for medicinal purposes, please consult a physician or a medical herbalist for advice.